Inside Ottawa’s Diplomatic Row With Beijing Over Chinese Police Stations

 Quebec Investigations

-Aside from posting uniformed RCMP officers near the Chinese police stations, the RCMP in Québec also took the unusual step in March 2023 of disclosing an active investigation against two community organizations in the Montreal area suspected of hosting Chinese police stations.
+Aside from posting uniformed RCMP officers near the Chinese police stations, in March 2023 the RCMP in Quebec also took the unusual step of disclosing an active investigation into two community organizations in the Montreal area suspected of hosting Chinese police stations.

-No arrests have been made in the case and the organizations have since sued the RCMP for defamation.
+No arrests have been made in the case, and the organizations sued the RCMP for defamation in March 2024.

 Flynn rejected the premise of the question about RCMP efforts being “diplomatic” and instead called them a “law enforcement investigation into a very serious matter impacting the Chinese community.”

 “The focus is on building the trust with the victims of the criminal activity that we are investigating,” he said.
-Flynn remarked that the RCMP also uses overt approaches when dealing with groups like the Hell’s Angels.
+Flynn said the RCMP also uses overt approaches when dealing with groups like the Hells Angels.

-Another overt tactic of the RCMP in Québec this summer involved parking a mobile command centre at the entrance of Montreal’s Chinatown.
+Another overt tactic of the RCMP in Quebec this summer involved parking a mobile command centre at the entrance of Montreal’s Chinatown in July.
 Uniformed agents went into businesses to talk with shop owners.

 RCMP spokesperson Sergeant Charles Poirier told The Epoch Times at the time the initiative was meant to “demystify” what foreign interference looks like in the Chinese community.
 Poirier said the RCMP’s investigation into the matter are complicated by cultural and language barriers and a “climate of terror that prevails.”

-The police force also launched around the same time an online campaign in Chinese language asking for anonymous tips about “any form of threats, harassment or intimidation from the Chinese Communist Party.”
+Around the same time, the Mounties also launched an online public campaign in the Chinese as well as French and English languages asking for anonymous tips about “any form of threats, harassment or intimidation anonymously from the Chinese Communist Party.”